-All schools are required by law to have and publish a complaints policy and you can ask for a copy from the school office or access it by clicking the link at the top of this page.
+All schools are required by law to have and publish a complaints policy and you can ask for a copy from the school office or access it by clicking through to our Policies page.

-If you have a concern about the school you must follow the complaints process in the order set out below (view an illustration of the process here):
+If you have a concern about the school you must follow the complaints process in the order set out below:

 - Go to the school and speak to someone who knows about the issue and could help you.
 Aim to do this as soon as possible.
 This could be the class teacher.
 The member of staff will try to explain and put things right, if that is appropriate.
 Or they may recommend a more appropriate person to help you.

 - If you are not happy with their response try and speak to a senior member of staff.